 The Best Kept Secrets in Costa Rica – circa 1996

-Some of these have been discovered but many are just as pristine and applicable almost twenty years later.
+Some of these have been discovered but many are just as pristine and applicable over twenty years later.

 If you’re on a tight budget and can’t shell out the $US 35-50 for a nature cruise in Tortuguero or Caño Negro, or you just want to try something different, consider the collectivo water taxi from Puerto Viejo de Sarapiquí to the Río San Juan and east.